Updated August 6, 2019

 Suggest and Searches Related To tools

 This article began with the search “business coach for” and discovering longer search phrases.
 Try it yourself: As you type it in the Google search box you’ll see a list of suggestions.
-Here’s what we saw:
+Here are the choices we were given:

 - Business coach for entrepreneurs